nullservices/EQ-Twitch-Overlay/README.md

 Built with Python, nostalgia, and caffeine.

-Created by [Your Name] • Inspired by the EQ UI and modern Twitch.
+Inspired by the EQ UI and modern Twitch.